-PPK IDENTITY is a status notification with the type 16436; it has a protocol ID of 0, no SPI and a notification data that consists of the identifier PPK ID.
+PPK\IDENTITY is a status notification with the type 16436; it has a protocol ID of 0, no SPI and a notification data that consists of the identifier PPK\ID.

-A situation may happen when the responder has some PPKs, but doesn't have a PPK with the PPK ID received from the initiator.
-In this case the responder cannot continue with PPK (in particular, it cannot authenticate the initiator), but the responder could be able to continue with normal IKEv2 protocol if the initiator provided its authentication data computed as in normal IKEv2, without using PPKs.
-For this purpose, if using PPKs for communication with this responder is optional for the initiator, then the initiator MAY include a notification NO PPK AUTH in the above message.
+A situation may happen when the responder has some PPKs, but doesn't have a PPK with the PPK\ID received from the initiator.
+In this case the responder cannot continue with PPK (in particular, it cannot authenticate the initiator), but the responder could be able to

-NO PPK AUTH is a status notification with the type 16437; it has a protocol ID of 0 and no SPI.
-The Notification Data field contains the initiator's authentication data computed using SK pi', which has been computed without using PPKs.
+NO\PPK\AUTH is a status notification with the type 16437; it has a protocol ID of 0 and no SPI.
+The Notification Data field contains the initiator's authentication data computed using SK\pi', which has been computed without using PPKs.
 This is the same data that would normally be placed in the Authentication Data field of an AUTH payload.
-Since the Auth Method field is not present in the notification, the authentication method used for computing the authentication data MUST be the same as method indicated in the AUTH pavload.
-Note that if the initiator decides to include the NO PPK AUTH notification, the initiator needs to perform authentication data computation twice, which may consume computation power (e.g. if digital signatures are involved).
+Since the Auth Method field is not present in the notification, the authentication method used for computing the authentication data MUST be the same as method indicated in the AUTH payload.
+Note that if the initiator decides to include the NO\PPK\AUTH notification, the initiator needs to perform authentication data computation twice, which may consume computation power (e.g., if digital signatures are involved).